Whether Pete Rose deserves induction is debatable, but whether his case deserves to be heard is not

 Consider this.
 What if the commissioner’s office had the authority to permanently ban any player who had been found to have used a performance-enhancing drug?
 (Players are subject to permanent bans only if they have failed three PED tests.)

-In that case, former stars implicated in PED investigations such as Barry Bonds, Rafael Palmeiro and Alex Rodriguez would not have been eligible to be voted on for Hall of Fame induction.
+In that case, former stars and known users such as Barry Bonds, Roger Clemens and Alex Rodriguez would not have been eligible to be voted on for Hall of Fame induction.
 And the same debate that followed Rose would have followed them.

 But they weren’t banned.
 They were eligible, were voted on and didn’t get in.
 After failing to make it during the 10-year period when they could be chosen by Hall voters, increasing numbers since have been denied by the committee assigned to consider players not selected by voters.
 Case (at least for now) closed.
 For those who don’t believe they deserve to be enshrined, it’s been a satisfying process of justice being served.

 Let Rose have the same opportunity.
-If Rose not only had not bet on baseball but was a career .240 hitter whose nickname was “Charlie Lethargy,” there would be no point.
+If Rose were a career .240 hitter whose nickname was “Charlie Lethargy,” there would be no point.
 But he inarguably is one of the top players of all-time, and even those most staunchly opposed to Rose’s Hall of Fame case ought to at least be able to understand why Rose advocates believe he deserves to be in.

 At least in that way, he is like any other borderline Hall of Fame candidate.
 Probably everyone in baseball or who follows it could pick out players that he or she doesn’t think should be in or players who aren’t in but should be.